‹ Back to New at Amity Blog

 • Visual Aids: Where possible, use visual graphs, themes, visuals, etc., to explain and support the main points.

-• Conciseness: Avoid all the extra details that are useless to be discussed and directly explain the main issue.
+• Conciseness: Avoid all the extra details that are useless to discuss and directly explain the main issue.

 3. Emotional Intelligence: Connecting Through Empathy